 Left untreated, Flakka drug addicts can sustain brain injuries, and worst may bring death.

 Flakka Addiction Treatment & Recovery

 Intervention is the key to lasting recovery.
 Most drug dependents want to break the habit.
 Professional help and care are needed to get this effect.
-Flakka users need a Rehabilitation Center that can help substance users under medical professional and correct intervention programs.
+Flakka users need a Rehabilitation Center that can help substance users under medical professionals and correct intervention programs.

 Understanding Flakka abuse and discovering the root cause of addictive behavior and cravings is of utmost importance.
 When understood, it helps develop a better coping mechanism, therefore, managing issues that may crop up in the future.

-For instance, medical professionals may prescribe medications that will stabilize a patient’s mood, such as antidepressants, like Mirtazapine, and other over the counter drugs that can manage withdrawal syndromes.
+For instance, medical professionals may prescribe medications that will stabilize a patient’s mood, such as antidepressants, like Mirtazapine, and other over-the-counter drugs that can manage withdrawal syndromes.
 The Treatment Center should also include physical and occupational therapy in addition to psychotherapy.
 These programs are geared towards addiction cases that leave a scar.
 These scars result in cognitive impairment that lasts for long or even permanent and potentially irreversible effects.

 Flakka Detox Program at Ambrosia Treatment Center